Healthy Homes Assessment Strathmore Park

 Strathmore Park Moisture Ingress & Drainage

-Protecting your rental property from dampness isn’t just about what’s inside the building it is also about the outside.
-You must ensure there is somewhere for surface, rain and underground water to flow, and to prevent it from getting into the building.
-When it comes to moisture and damp it is often those things that you aren’t aware of that can cause a lot of trouble, causing the property to suffer and harming the tenant’s well-being.
+The security of your rental home from water damage isn’t only about the interior of the building it’s also about the outside.
+You must make sure there is somewhere for surface, rain and ground water to go, and stop it from coming into the building.
+When it is damp and moisture, it is often not apparent that it can cause a lot of trouble that can cause damage to your investment and harming your tenant’s health.

-Rental properties require to be equipped with effective drainage to remove floodwaters, surface water, and ground water, including the proper outfall or runoff.
-Making sure the water has a location to go, and it isn’t allowed to remain beneath buildings is an essential part of maintaining your property’s dry.
+Properties that are rented must have effective drainage for the removal of the stormwater and surface waters and ground water.
+This includes the proper outfall or runoff.
+Making sure that the water has a proper place to go, and it isn’t allowed to remain beneath structures is an important aspect of keeping your property dry.

-Alongside the drainage system that will prevent the ingress of moisture, if your rental is enclosed between your floor and the surface, a ground moisture barrier should be put in place if it is reasonably practicable to do so.
+In addition to the drainage system that will prevent water ingress, if the property has an enclosed space between your floor and ground, a ground moisture barrier must be constructed if it’s reasonably practicable to install it.

-Ground moisture barriers are generally a polythene sheet laid over the ground, in order to block any moisture that is present in the ground from rising into the home.
-It also assists in preventing from causing damage to the flooring insulation.
+The ground-moisture barrier typically made of polythene and is laid on top of the ground, in order to block any moisture present in the ground from getting into the building.
+It also helps to prevent water damage to the floor insulation.

 moisture ingress and drainage inspection